Designed to Inspire Curious Minds

 Image: Michael Waterhouse

 The University of South Australia is committed to innovation and addressing both present and future needs of the community.
 There are two sweeping campuses in the city, with City East delivering Health Science disciplines and City West delivering business, arts and social science degrees.
 The University recently established a joint College with a Chinese university partner, the first of its kind in Australia.
 Expansive globally-connected academic, research and industry networks are active across university partnerships in eleven countries.
 Of nearly 32 thousand students, 5,406 are international students.

 Read also: Adelaide - More Time for the Things You Love

 Within the city and North Adelaide bounds, there is an exceptional range of private and government schools on offer.
-North Adelaide Primary School, established in 1877, is ranked the fourth top primary school in South Australia.
+North Adelaide Primary School, established in 1877, is ranked amongst the best primary schools in South Australia.
 Gilles Street Primary School’s Intensive English Language Program is designed to build confidence and support students who have recently moved to Australia from non-English speaking countries.

-Pulteney Grammar School, ranked among the top 10 schools in South Australia, is situated on South Terrace.
+Pulteney Grammar School is situated on South Terrace.
 Enrolments are open from early childhood, beginning from 3 years of age to Year 12.
 The co-education school champions critical, creative and ethical intelligences.

 The $100 million Adelaide Botanic High School is the newest addition to the city’s portfolio of prestigious schools.
 Situated on the tree-lined Frome Road alongside established universities and leading innovation hubs, this public high school is grounded in science, technology, engineering and maths (STEM).
 A focus on strategic partnerships and research ensures students are immersed in the future-focused curriculum.